Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 Oktober 2025 15.31.07 UTC
+- WIB: Sabtu, 25 Oktober 2025 16.24.39 UTC
-- WITA: Sabtu, 25 Oktober 2025 16.31.07 UTC
+- WITA: Sabtu, 25 Oktober 2025 17.24.39 UTC
-- WIT: Sabtu, 25 Oktober 2025 17.31.07 UTC
+- WIT: Sabtu, 25 Oktober 2025 18.24.39 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: inspirational
+Kategori: success